 June Whitfield has probably appeared with more comedians than any other female in the history of the world – she has been called the “comedian’s moll” and has worked with everyone from Tony Hancock to Julian Clary.
 Her most successful partnership was with former Carry On co-star, Terry Scott.

-Liz Fraser (pictured below) was born above a corner shop in south London in 1930, and brought up single-handedly by her mother after her father died when she was just 11.
+Liz Fraser (pictured below) was born above a corner shop in Southwark, south London, in 1930, and brought up single-handedly by her mother after her father died when she was just 11.
 She was diagnosed with breast cancer when she was still in her 40s and underwent three lumpectomy operations, reducing her once famous 32DD bust, but she told no one.

 Joan Sims – who had been the most versatile of the female cast – died in June 2001

 The comedy legacy of the Carry On girls stretches over five decades.
 Hattie, Barbara, Joan and June are the stars of British comedy.

 From saucy seaside stereotypes, these actresses have built reputations which have won a place in the hearts and minds of everyday Britons.